eph-eye-en/PiDay2022/README.md

 [LUFA](http://www.fourwalledcubicle.com/LUFA.php) code which sends digits via USB serial instead of displaying them with LEDs.

+## Prerequisites

+Compiling anything for the AT90USB162 requires `avr-gcc`, `avr-objcopy`, `avr-size` and `dfu-programmer`.

+Dissasembling requires `avr-obj-dump`.

+Compiling the USB version requires [LUFA](http://www.fourwalledcubicle.com/LUFA.php).
+The path to it needs to be updated in `USB/Makefile`.

 ## Compiling

 * `make main`: Compile the main code into `main.hex`, which can be loaded onto